Green wood turning on the pole lathe: an introduction

 Try your hand at the ancient craft of the pole

-with natural materials in a peaceful, rural setting is incredibly
+lathe turning fresh green woodTurning green wood on a pole lathe in a peaceful, rural setting is incredibly

 from busy modern life.
 We’ll be using the trees that grow naturally